juaaloval/daikon_modified/README.md

 positives is extremely unlikely, and the number of reported false positives can become unbearable if the API has several numerical response fields.

-To address this, AGORA integrates a novel heuristic to minimize false positives derived from arithmetic comparisons based on the following observation: parameters with a different value range are unlikely to be related.
+To address this, AGORA+ integrates a novel heuristic to minimize false positives derived from arithmetic comparisons based on the following observation: parameters with a different value range are unlikely to be related.
 In the previous example, for instance, the duration of a song in milliseconds may oscillate in the order of thousands, whereas the number of artists of a song may vary from 1 to around 10.